-1. Payment for workshop places is required in full 3 weeks in advance.
-If payment is not received by 3 weeks before the workshop date, your place will be cancelled and may be offered to another person.
+1. Payment for workshop places is required in full 3 weeks in advance or as advised to you on an individual basis.
+If payment is not received by the due date, your place will be cancelled and may be offered to another person.

 2. Should you decide to cancel your booking up to 1 week before the workshop date, your payment will be refunded in full on request.
 Alternatively you will have the option of transferring your booking to a suitable alternative workshop, or receive a kit with online tutorial together with any balance payment.
 If you need to cancel within the week immediately before the workshop date, you will be sent the kit with online tutorial and no refund will be due.
 Different arrangements will apply to weekend workshops and attendees will be notified individually.
 3. We reserve the right to cancel a workshop should there be insufficient demand, or as a result of any other extenuating circumstances.
 In such an event, payment will be refunded in full as soon as is reasonably possible after cancellation.